Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 “The cure for democracy is more democracy.”
 He said, “No, the cure for this democracy is less democracy.”

 This is the liberal establishment.
 This is a consensus view of the liberal internationalists and the three industrial democracies.
 They—in their consensus—they concluded that a major problem is what they called, their words, “the institutions responsible for the indoctrination of the young.”
-The schools, the universities, churches, they’re not doing their job.
+The schools, universities, and churches, they’re not doing their job.
 They’re not indoctrinating the young properly.
 The young have to be returned to passivity and obedience, and then democracy will be fine.
 That’s the left end.

 Now, what do you have at the right end?
 A very influential document, the Powell Memorandum, came out at the same time.
 Lewis Powell, a corporate lawyer, later Supreme Court justice, he produced a confidential memorandum for the US Chamber of Commerce, which has been extremely influential.
 It more or less set off the modern so-called “conservative movement.”
 The rhetoric is kind of crazy.
 We don’t go through it, but the basic picture is that this rampaging left has taken over everything.
 We have to use the resources that we have to beat back this rampaging New Left which is undermining freedom and democracy.